cloudera/hue/docs/docs-site/content/user/querying/_index.md

 Several apps, each one specialized in a certain type of querying are available.
 Data sources can be explored first via the [browsers](/user/browsing/).

-* The Editor shines for SQL queries but also supports job submissions.
+* The Editor shines for SQL queries.
 It comes with an intelligent autocomplete, risk alerts and self service troubleshooting.
 * The Editor is also available in Notebook mode for quickly executing light programming snippets.
 * Dashboards are focusing on visualizing indexed data but can also query SQL databases.